netscaler/netscaler-k8s-ingress-controller/docs/configure/service-type-lb-solution-in-aws.md

 Citrix IPAM controller is used to automatically allocate IP addresses to services of type LoadBalancer from a specified range of IP addresses.
 For more information about the Citrix solution for services of type LoadBalancer, see [Expose services of type LoadBalancer](https://github.com/citrix/citrix-k8s-ingress-controller/blob/ef929526a1bd23f30a8677d4494c600f21b7b2a8/docs/network/type_loadbalancer.md).

+You can deploy the Citrix solution for service of type LoadBalancer in AWS using Helm charts or YAML files.

 **Prerequisites**

  -  Ensure that the Elastic Kubernetes Service (EKS) cluster version 1.18 or later is running.